 'How To Be Single And Happy' By Dr. Jennifer Taitz Aims To Improve Your Life, Not Just Your Relationships

 We might not be living in the Jane Austen era, but there is still a pervasive conviction that any single adult should have a spouse.
-Never mind that research shows that marriage offers, at best, only a small boost in happiness — the attitude lives on, putting pressure on anyone who is unattached.
-I’ve definitely felt it, and I’ll bet you have, too.
-The pressure is real, and for a lot of people out there — women, in particular — it can make being single at times a very unenjoyable experience.
+Never mind that research shows that marriage offers, at best, only a small boost in happiness — the attitude lives on, and it puts very real pressure on anyone who is unattached.
+For a lot of people out there — women, in particular — it can make being single a very unenjoyable experience at times.

 Dr. Jennifer Taitz, a board-certified cognitive behavioral clinical psychologist and certified dialectical behavioral therapist, tackles singledom in her new book, How to Be Single and Happy: Science-Based Strategies for Keeping Your Sanity While Looking for a Soul Mate.
 If you’re rolling your eyes, you can stop now, because this isn’t a tired or cliché relationship self-help book.
 Taitz’s latest work is all about living better, which all of us should want to do.

 “My goal was really to increase people’s sense of peace and joy, and increase people’s sense that they could have happiness regardless of circumstances that they didn’t necessarily choose,” Taitz tells Bustle.
 “I really wanted to empower readers because I feel like a lot of books in the dating space, paradoxically, are quite isolating, making people feel more alone or worse.”